- Install GAUSS on each client workstation where it will be run.

-- If no Firewalls are present, place a copy of the license file used for the License Server machine in the main GAUSS folder of each client machine as follows:
+- If no Firewalls are present, place a copy of the license file used for the License Server machine in the GAUSSHOME directory.

 - Start GAUSS on the client machine by double-clicking the desktop icon.
 If GAUSS does not start, see Troubleshooting Client Licenses

-For example, if your license server's fully qualified domain name (FQDN) is dept17_server.test.edu and its ip address is 10.1.21.0.95, then the client file would need to contain either:
+For example, if your License Server's fully qualified domain name (FQDN) is dept17_server.test.edu and its ip address is 10.1.21.0.95, then the Client license file would need to contain either:

-NOTE: If a firewall is present and ports are specified in the License Server license file, see the Client license instructions on the Working with Firewalls page.
+NOTE: If a firewall is present and ports are specified in the License Server license file, see the instructions on the Working with Firewalls page.